Foster Home Services

 Foster parents provide safe temporary homes for many of New York’s children who are unable to live with their own parents.
 If parents are unable to restore custody of the children, JCCA will work to seek permanent, nurturing adoptive homes for the children, usually with their foster parents.
 Families do not pay to adopt through foster care and most of the adoptions are subsidized.

-If you are interested in becoming a foster parent and would like further information, please contact Maria Taveras, LMSW, Program Director of Foster Family Resources, here.
+If you are interested in becoming a foster parent and would like further information, please contact Latoya Johnson, Assistant Director of Home Findings, Family Foster Care, here.